sargent-michael/pyscan/README.md

 # Simple python port scanner

 pyscan is an extremely simple port scanner.
 I mainly wrote this program for just messing around and to get familiar with argparse and sockets.
 I do plan on adding to this later on to create a more robust port scanner, however, I currently do not have the time.
-Also, this program only supports ipv4 and can only scan one port at a time.

 Example of usuage: